Recommenders Instructions Sets:

 Your Instruction Sets will be tailored to the specific schools you name.
 You will get one document that streamlines your recommenders’ process.
 Please note that there are NO REFUNDS; once you purchase, we start working on the analysis required to produce your custom order.

 Again, the Recommender Instruction Sets are not for you to use in writing your own recommendations.
 That is a very bad idea.
 Don’t do it.
 This is a support tool for your recommenders, to make their task easier.
-Don’t be a shmuck about it.
+Don’t be an unethical shmuck with your apps.

 Order your Recommender’s Instruction Sets now and make the job easier on your recommenders!